-1. Application Fee.
+Application Fee.
 The application fee under the competitive 9% cycle is \$1,500 and is due at the time of the application submission.
-Failure to include the application fee will disqualify the application.
+The application fee (certified check payable to MHC) must must be delivered to MHC no later than the close of the application cycle date established in Chart 2 above.
+Failure to submitthe application fee by the deadline will disqualify the application.
 Regardless of the funding decision, all application fees are non-refundable.

-The application fee for Tax Exempt Bond financed developments is \$3,500.
-Please note that incomplete Tax Exempt Bond applications will be returned to the applicant and the appropriate application fee must be repaid to resubmit application.
+The application fee for Tax-Exempt Bond financed developments is \$3,500 and is due at the time of Bond Inducement.
+Please note that incomplete Tax-Exempt Bond applications will be returned to the applicant and the appropriate application fee must be repaid to resubmit application.

 - 2. Servicing Fee.
-A Servicing Fee of 2.75% of the total credit over the ten (10) year period will be assessed to each development that receives a reservation of tax credits.
+A Servicing Fee of 2.75% of the total credit over the ten (10) year period will be assessed to each development that receives a reservation of tax credits (also applies to 4% Tax-Exempt Bond projects).
 The Servicing Fee consists of Allocation Fees (2%) and Compliance Monitoring Fees (.75%).
-Fifty percent of the Servicing Fee will be due at the time of Reservation and the other fifty percent will be due at the time of Commitment. - 3.
+Fifty percent (50%) of the Servicing Fee will be due at the time of Reservation and the other fifty percent (50%) will be due at the time of Commitment.
+For 4% Tax-Exempt Bond projects, one hundred percent (100%) of the Servicing Fee is due at the time of Section 42(m) Determination Letter. - 3.
 Refunding of Servicing Fee.
 Refunds are limited to 75% of the total servicing fee and will only be allowed if the tax credits are returned to MHC within six (6) months of the reservation date. - 4.
 Late/Non-Response Fees.
 MHC will assess a late fee as outlined in Chart 3 above for missed deadline dates (e.g. quarterly status reports, reservation deadlines, commitment deadlines, carryover deadlines, etc.) and for not responding to requests made by MHC.
 All late fees are non-refundable. - 5.
 15-Month (50% Certification) Late Fee.
 Developments that fail to meet the 50% Certification deadline will be assessed a late fee of 1.25% of the first five years' allocation of credit.
 See Section 7.7(3).

-SECTION 3: 2017 & 2018 SET-ASIDES
+SECTION 3: SET-ASIDES